Adenium Obesum: a piece of Africa in your home

 - In autumn, watering should be gradually reduced.

-- In winter, during the dormant period, watering can be suspended or drastically reduced.
+- In winter, during the dormant period, it is possible to suspend watering or reduce it drastically.

 If the Adenium receives too much water, it risks root rot.